kemra102/puppet-auditd/README.md

 #### `flush`

 Valid values are none, incremental, data, and sync.
 If set to none, no special effort is made to flush the audit records to disk.
 If set to incremental, Then the freq parameter is used to determine how often an explicit flush to disk is issued.
-The data parameter tells the audit damon to keep the data portion of the disk file sync'd at all times.
+The data parameter tells the audit daemon to keep the data portion of the disk file sync'd at all times.
 The sync option tells the audit daemon to keep both the data and meta-data fully sync'd with every write to disk.

 Default: `incremental`